Click here for a briefer version of the tale and its interpretation

 Photo: French military

-This danger is hinted at in the fairytale: Rona distorts the ecology of her island with her unbalanced appetite.
+This danger is hinted at in the fairytale: Rona distorted the ecology of her island with her unbalanced appetite.

 So much of what passes for strength and assertion in our culture is actually phallic power trapped in the unconscious.
 Rona long-teeth is everywhere, threatening to gobble up everyone, and it is helpful to have a vivid image of her.
 This myth is both a diagnostic manual and a treatment for the disease.